Photography pioneer Kodak files for bankruptcy

 According to Kodak, George Eastman, a high-school dropout from upstate New York, founded the company in 1880 and began making photographic plates.
 To get his business going, he splurged on a second-hand engine to make the plates for $125.

-Within eight years, the Kodak name had been trademarked, and the company had introduced the hand-held camera as well as roll-up film, for which it became the dominant producer.
+Within eight years, the Kodak name had been trademarked, and the company had introduced the hand-held camera as well as roll-up film, where it became the dominant producer.

 Eastman also introduced the "Wage Dividend" in which the company would pay bonuses to employees based on results.